RATT: A Thought Structure for Coherent and Correct LLM Reasoning: Introduction

-\textbf{Our Targets.} To enhance the reliability and accuracy of LLM reasoning, our approach focuses on two main optimizations: 1) \underline{\textbf{Local Optimization}}.
-At the local level, we aim to utilize external knowledge early and continuously to prevent and correct factual errors and thus avoid leading the model to incorrect search areas.
+\textbf{Our Targets.} To solve the aforementioned issues and enhance the reliability and accuracy of LLM reasoning, we aim to develop a method that seamlessly unifies local and global optimization.
+At the \underline{\textbf{local}} level, the method should utilize external knowledge early and continuously to prevent and correct factual errors and thus avoid leading the model to incorrect search areas.
 If the factual errors are not identified early, they accumulate during subsequent generations and eventually lead to unreliable conclusions.
-2) \underline{\textbf{Global Optimization}}.
-At the global level, we aim to structure our reasoning framework with planning and lookahead capabilities.
-With these capabilities, we can find logically coherent and globally optimal reasoning paths even when there are frequent corrections of factual errors.
+At the \underline{\textbf{global}} level, the method should structure the reasoning process with planning and lookahead abilities.
+This allows for the identification of logically coherent and globally optimal reasoning paths even when there are frequent corrections of factual errors.
 Solely relying on comprehensive correction after the initial reasoning often leads to suboptimal solutions, as post-processing may not correct all factual errors or even introduce new errors due to delayed fact-checking.

-\textbf{Our Approach.} To achieve these goals, we develop the Retrieval Augmented Thought Tree (RATT), a novel thought structure that considers both the factual correctness and the comprehensive logical soundness at each step of the reasoning process.
-In RATT, We perform planning and lookahead to multiple potential reasoning steps at each step of reasoning, and integrate the fact-correction capability of RAG along with LLM's assessment of its overall strategy.
+\textbf{Our Approach.} To achieve these goals, we develop the Retrieval Augmented Thought Tree (RATT), a novel thought structure that simultaneously ensures both local factual correctness and global comprehensive logical soundness at each step of the reasoning process in one unified framework.
+In RATT, we perform planning and lookahead to multiple potential reasoning steps at each step of reasoning and integrate the fact-correction capability of RAG along with LLM's assessment of its overall strategy.
 Then, RATT integrates factual correctness and logical strategy feasibility to optimize the reasoning process and guide us toward the most promising branches within the search space.
 This approach greatly improves the logical coherence and inference reliability of LLM's decision-making and precise reasoning.

 In summary, our contribution includes: \begin{enumerate} \item We introduce a new thought structure called Retrieval Augmented Thought Tree (\model), which considers and improves comprehensive logical soundness and factual correctness at each step of the reasoning process.
 This structure significantly enhances the logical coherence and decision-making efficiency of LLMs in complex reasoning tasks. \item We develop a novel paradigm incorporating RAG into a tree-structured thought process.
 This paradigm conducts lookahead and general-to-detail fact-checking analyses at each node of the thought tree. \item We conduct a series of experiments to validate the effectiveness and robustness of our method (\model) across different tasks.
 Our experiments show that our method has clear advantages over existing methods. \end{enumerate}